Here’s a startling fact…

-A 4x rating means that the air dirty air is removed and recycled with clean air four times per hour.
+A 4x rating means that the dirty air around in a space is removed and recycled with clean air four times per hour.

 CADR Stands for “Clean Air Delivery Rate”

-This rating was developed by the Association of Home Appliance Manufactures (AHAM) as a way to help consumers know how well an air purifying device can clean the air within a particular size room.
+This rating was developed by the Association of Home Appliance Manufacturers (AHAM) as a way to help consumers know how well an air purifying device can clean the air within a particular size room.

-The goal of the CADR rating is to give you an objective standard to compare the effectiveness of a device.
-This is especially important when you’re comparing two or more air purifiers against each other and trying to decide on which one to buy.
+This rating is especially important when you’re comparing two or more air purifiers against each other and trying to decide on which one to buy.

-The major reason you want to look for this rating is because it gives you an honest assessment of how large of a room the air purifying device can handle.
+The major reason you want to look for the CADR rating is that it gives you an honest assessment of how large of a room the air purifying device can handle.

 The CADR rating measures three types of air pollution:

 - Tobacco Smoke